-Coronary heart disease (CHD) is an illness in which your arteries narrow, and your heart muscles do not receive oxygen and blood.
+This is one of the types of heart disease is an illness in which your arteries narrow, and your heart muscles do not receive oxygen and blood.
 When this happens, you have a high probability of dying on the spot.
-In fact, studies show that about 370,000 deaths in the US are caused by coronary heart disease.
+Studies show that about 370,000 deaths in the US are caused by coronary heart disease.

 This sickness starts when you have an injury to your coronary artery.
-Once this happens, you have the tendency to feel chest pains, heartburns, and shortness of breath.
+Once this happens, you tend to feel chest pains, heartburns, and shortness of breath.

 Although there has been no official treatment for this disease, there are different ways to avoid this sickness, such as exercise and maintaining a healthy diet.

-Just like CHD, angina is caused by narrowing of your arteries.
+Just like CHD, one of the types of heart disease is caused by the narrowing of your arteries.
 You can get this sickness if you are a smoker or you are in a cold temperature.
 Unlike other heart diseases, angina can happen while you are eating or even resting as long as your heart is working harder than it should have.

 You will know that you have angina when you are experiencing any of these symptoms: tightness, discomfort, burning, aching, and numbness, among others.
-When these occur, it is best that you take a rest first.
+When these occur, you should take a rest first.
 You can take the nitroglycerin (NT6) tablet or any medication prescribed by your doctor.
 But if the discomfort is still there after 15 minutes, you should go to the hospital immediately.

-Most people believe that a heart failure is when the heart suddenly stops beating.
+Most people believe that heart failure is when the heart suddenly stops beating.
 But that is not the case.
-In fact, heart failure means that your heart is not pumping enough blood for your body.
+Heart failure means that your heart is not pumping enough blood for your body.
 It is a type of disease that you might ignore the first time its signs appear, but when not cured immediately, it can worsen.

 Heart attack or Myocardial Infarction happens when one of your heart muscles is damaged caused by blocked blood.
 You will know that you are going to have a heart attack when you feel profuse sweating, severe weakness, lightheadedness, and more.
 The best thing to do in this situation is to immediately call your doctor or go to the hospital.

-There are studies that say that there are tendencies in which the clogging of the heart is brief which means that there is still a passage for nutrients and oxygen to your heart.
-Although this might save you from a heart attack, it is still better to get your heart checked instead of waiting for the worst case scenario to happen.
+Some studies say that there are tendencies in which the clogging of the heart is brief which means that there is still a passage for nutrients and oxygen to your heart.
+Although this might save you from a heart attack, it is still better to get your heart checked instead of waiting for the worst-case scenario to happen.